SamuelAdamsMcGuire/simplescraper/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-After writing this program to help me scrape some sitemaps and eventually the links they scraped I though I would package it for repeated use.
+Wrote this program to scrape some sitemaps and the following sitemap links on multiple servers.
+In order to save time it was pip packaged for easy repeated use.

 <p align="right">(<a href="#top">back to top</a>)</p>